 - Install antivirus software on all personal devices.
 Take advantage of free subscriptions, whether you think they slow down your computer or not.
 You can upgrade if it needs to go faster.

 - Always keep your software and operating systems up to date.
 Set aside a time to let them reboot to keep everything current and secure.

 - Firewalls should be installed, whether it is personal or an operating system type.
 They are a great way to combat malware that tries to connect out of its home server.

 - Avoid downloading pirated software.
-Usually there is malware included, as well as it being an illegal practice.
+Usually, there is malware included, as well as being an illegal practice.